Reproductions of the 1950's Top Flite Jigtime models

 Paul Bradley

-All plans copyright 2002-2007, Paul Bradley, All rights reserved
+All drawing not identified as coming from another source copyright 2002-2016, Paul Bradley, All rights reserved

 Top Flite Jigtime Models

 During the 50's and 60's Top Flite produced a series of all balsa rubber powered kits aimed at the beginning modeler.
 Their JigTime kits were guaranteed to fly and featured balsa parts with printed color and markings.
 The JigTime Rascal 18 got me started in this hobby way back in the early 50's.
 Designed by Carl Goldberg and long out out of production, I have always wanted one of these old kits.
 My brother and I were fortunate to find one on Ebay.
 Not wanting to actually build the kit, I decided to try to duplicate the model using an ink jet printer to print the parts directly on 1/32" sheet balsa.
 The effort was a success and I now have a very nice flying replica JigTime Rascal 18.
-Oh yea, this model is the origin of the current R/C Rascal that is being offered by SIG.
-(440 kb)
+Oh yea, this model is the origin of the R/C Rascal that is being offered by SIG.
+(440 kb) Iron-on transfer paper layout package (62 kb).

 Continuing with my efforts to reproduce examples of the old Top Flite Jigtime series models, this is the Navion.
 It has a wing span of 16".
 All of the color and markings were printed directly on the balsa using an HP 1120 ink jet printer.
 Construction is 1/32" balsa.
-(650 kb)
+(650 kb) Iron-on transfer paper layout package (224 kb).

 Thanks to site visitor Carl Godel we now have a drawing package representing the original version of the Arrow Jet.
 Carl was kind enough to send me scanned images of the parts from his original edition kit.
 The structure of the original version and the Duralume version are identical.
 The only deviation are the color and markings.
 The Arrow Jet drawing package has been updated to reflect the standard version color and markings.
-(600 kb)
+(600 kb) Iron-on transfer paper layout package (234 kb).

 Another great flying Jigtime W.W.
 II model is the Curtis P-40.
 This model came with a vacuum formed canopy and injection molded spinner.
 The model in the picture had both parts reproduced using vacuum formed components.
 Drawings for the vacuum formed parts are included in the drawing package.
 (630 kb).
+Iron-on transfer paper layout package (290 kb).

 Continuing the Jigtime W.W.
 II model series is the North American P-51H.
 Thanks to site visitor John Hackert, I was able to borrow his P-51 that was built from an original kit.
 John's model is shown in the picture for reference.
 His is the model without a spinner (it was missing after years of storage).
 The original kits came with a vacuum formed canopy and injection molded spinner.
 The reproduction model in the picture had both parts reproduce using vacuum formed components.
 Drawings for the vacuum formed parts are included in the drawing package.
 (859 kb).
+Iron-on transfer paper layout package (465 kb).

 Included in the Jigtime W.W.II series was the Japanese Zero.
 Like the others in the series, the model did come with vacuum formed parts.
 For this kit the canopy and cowl were vacuum formed.
 Drawings for these parts are included in the drawing package.
 The colors duplicate those of the kit model including the red cowl.
 (803 kb).
+Iron-on transfer paper layout package (352 kb.

 Representing another country's W.W.
 II fighter is the Jigtime Messerschmitt Me-109E.
 This model came with a vacuum formed canopy and injection molded spinner.
 The model in the picture had both parts reproduced using vacuum formed components.
 Drawings for the vacuum formed parts are included in the drawing package.
 (797 kb).
+Iron-on transfer paper layout package (464 kb).

 The final offering from Top Flite in their Jigtime WWII series models was the British Spitfire.
 Like the other WWII models in the series the kit came with a vacuum formed canopy and injection molded spinner.
 These were reproduced using vacuum formed parts.
 Drawings are included in the download package.
-(1,077kb)
+(1,077kb) Iron-on transfer paper layout package (516 kb).

 Top Flite offered three great little catapult launched jets in their Jigtime series.
 This is the MIG-15.
 It has a wing span of 9.25 inches.
 The reproduction parts have been set up to be laminated from two 1/32" sheet balsa halves.
 This made it possible to have printing on both sides of the flying surfaces.
 The original kits used 1/16" balsa.
 That limited flying surface printing to only one side.
 I have also used light gray as a background color.
 The original kits had only trim color printed on the balsa.
-Click on the provided link to download the parts and plan package (773 kb).
-You will need to either vacuum form canopies from the supplied drawings, or carve them from something like foam.
+Click on the provided link to download the parts and plan package (773 kb.
+Iron-on transfer paper layout package (163 kb).You will need to either vacuum form canopies from the supplied drawings, or carve them from something like foam.
 Thanks go to Larry Renger for loaning me his kits to develop the Jigtime jet reproductions.

 This is the North American F-86 in the jet series.
 It has a wing span of 9.5 inches.
 Like the MIG-15, I have used light gray as a background color.
 The original kits had only trim color printed on the balsa.
 Click on the provided link to download the parts and plan package (1,210 kb).
+Iron-on transfer paper layout package (243 kb).

 This is the Chance Vought Cutlass in the jet series.
 It has a wing span of 8.25 inches.
 Click on the provided link to download the parts and plan package (561 kb).
+Iron-on transfer paper layout package (51 kb).

 Carl Goldberg Models